syncfusion/ej2-javascript-docs/src/inputs/maskedtextbox/how-to/set-cursor-position-while-focus-on-the-input-textbox.md

 * Setting cursor position at the end of the MaskedTextBox.
 * Setting cursor at the specified position in the MaskedTextBox.

+> The **selectionStart** and **selectionEnd** set to **0** instead of the input element value's length, when we focus on a MaskedTextBox control filled with all mask characters.
+This is the default behavior of the HTML 5 input element.

 Following is an example that demonstrates the above cases to set cursor position in the MaskedTextBox using [`focus`](../../api/maskedtextbox#focus) event.

 {% tab template="maskedtextbox/cursor-position", sourceFiles="app.ts,index.html,styles.css", es5Template="cursor-template" %}